Dental plaque: Dental plaque as a biofilm

 Dental plaque is considered a biofilm adhered to the tooth surface.
-It is a meticulously formed microbial community, that is organised to a particular structure and function.
-Plaque is rich in species, given the fact that about 1000 different bacterial species have been recognised using modern techniques.
+It is a meticulously formed microbial community, that is organized to a particular structure and function.
+Plaque is rich in species, given the fact that about 1000 different bacterial species have been recognized using modern techniques.

-A clean tooth surface would immediately be colonised by salivary pellicles, which acts as an adhesive.
-This allows the first bacteria (early colonisers) to attach to the tooth, then colonise and grow.
-After some growth of early colonisers, the biofilm becomes more compliant to other species of bacteria, known as late colonisers.
+A clean tooth surface would immediately be colonized by salivary pellicles, which acts as an adhesive.
+This allows the first bacteria (early colonizers) to attach to the tooth, colonize, and grow.
+After some growth of early colonizers, the biofilm becomes more compliant to other species of bacteria, known as late colonizers.